workflux/workflUX/README.md

 ![execution screenshot](https://github.com/CompEpigen/CWLab/blob/dev/screenshots/execution.png?raw=true)

 ## Configuration:
-CWLab is a higly versatile package and makes almost no assumtions on your hard- and software environment used for execution of CWL.
-To adapt it to your system and use case, a set of configuration option are available:
+CWLab is a highly versatile package and makes almost no assumptions on your hard- and software environment used for the execution of CWL.
+To adapt it to your system and use case, a set of configuration option is available:
     - General configs, including:
-        - web server (hosting ip address and port, remotely or locally available, login protected or not)
+        - web server (hosting IP address and port, remotely or locally available, login protected or not)
         - paths of working directories
     - Execution profiles:
-        This flexible API allows you to adapt CWLab to your local software environemnt and to integrate a CWL runner of your choice (such as Cwltool, Toil, or Cromwell).
+        This flexible API allows you to adapt CWLab to your local software environment and to integrate a CWL runner of your choice (such as Cwltool, Toil, or Cromwell).

 All configuration options can be specified in a single YAML file which is provided to CWLab upon start:
 `cwlab up --config my_config.yaml`

-To get an example config file, run following command:
+To get an example config file, run the following command:
 `cwlab print_config > config.yaml`
 (or see the example below)